-- For KU Lawrence students, the action taken by the Legislature has allowed us to reduce the proposed resident standard tuition increase from 2.5% to 1.0%.
-Standard non-resident tuition is proposed to increase 2.5% and student senate has proposed a required campus fee increase of 1.9%. - A 1% tuition rate increase for resident students is the lowest percent tuition increase for undergraduates on the Lawrence campus since AY 1983. - Likewise, the legislative action has allowed the KU Medical Center to propose a 0% tuition and fee increase for all students. - A 1% increase for both resident undergraduate and graduate students at the Lawrence campus is required in order to provide salary increases to all faculty and staff as well as provide funding for strategic investments in academic programs.
-The academic program enhancements will allow us, in part, to increase faculty numbers in areas of strategic growth and importance. - For KU Edwards and Leavenworth students, the proposal includes changes in standard tuition rates in the range of -1.7% to 1.4%. - Student members of the Lawrence Campus Budget and Tuition Advisory Committee (BaTAC) supported the use of tuition to cover mandatory costs, increased funding for mental health services for students, graduate student support, coordination of student services, academic program enhancement, deferred maintenance for student learning spaces, and merit increases for faculty & staff. - For KU Lawrence, of the 13 programs with course fees, eight will have no increase, two will have a 1.9% increase, two will have a 2.0% increase, and one will have a 2.5% increase.
-Edwards is reducing their Campus Programs fee by \$10 and increasing their Campus Required fee by \$10.
+- For KU Lawrence students, the action taken by the Legislature has allowed us to reduce the proposed resident standard tuition increase from 2.5% to 0%.
+Standard non-resident tuition is proposed to increase 2.5%, and Student Senate has proposed a required campus fee increase of 1.9%. - A 0% tuition rate increase for resident students is the lowest increase for undergraduates on the Lawrence campus since AY 1983. - Likewise, the legislative action has allowed KU Medical Center to propose a 0% tuition and fee increase for all students. - A 1% increase for both resident undergraduate and graduate students at the Lawrence campus was originally proposed to provide salary increases to all faculty and staff as well as provide funding for strategic investments in academic programs.
+The revised 0% increase will dramatically reduce the academic program enhancements that would have allowed us, in part, to increase faculty numbers in areas of strategic growth and importance. - For KU Edwards and Leavenworth students, the proposal includes changes in standard tuition rates in the range of -2.6% to 1.4%. - Student members of the Lawrence Campus Budget and Tuition Advisory Committee (BaTAC) supported the use of tuition to cover mandatory costs, increased funding for mental health services for students, graduate student support, coordination of student services, academic program enhancement, deferred maintenance for student learning spaces, and merit increases for faculty and staff.
+Revising our proposal to a 0% tuition rate increase for resident students will greatly reduce the support for these critical services for students. - For KU Lawrence, of the 13 programs with course fees, eight will have no increase, two will have a 1.9% increase, two will have a 2.0% increase, and one will have a 2.5% increase.
+Edwards is reducing its Campus Programs fee by \$10 and increasing its Campus Required fee by \$10.
 This will enable the Edwards Campus to cover specific services provided to students by the Edwards Campus.
-As proposed, the \$10 increase in Campus fee and resulting increase in revenue will be allocated to cover specific student success services programming costs (including but not limited to Writing Center services, tutoring, testing center, and student activity programming) as well as infrastructure and facilities costs for the campus (including but not limited to janitorial services, building maintenance, and covering a greater portion of salaries for facilities personnel).
+As proposed, the \$10 increase in the Campus fee and resulting increase in revenue will be allocated to cover specific student success services programming costs (including but not limited to Writing Center services, tutoring, testing center, and student activity programming), as well as infrastructure and facilities costs for the campus (including but not limited to janitorial services, building maintenance, and covering a greater portion of salaries for facilities personnel).